 Step 1 - Measure the Tree

-City Ordinance 245.040 Section D number 4 requires property owners to receive authorization to remove landmark trees.
-Landmark trees are defined as a tree in fair or better condition which equals or exceeds 24 inches in diameter (width) measured four feet above ground for hardwood trees, or 20 inches in diameter for softwood trees.
+City Ordinance Section 425.070 requires property owners to receive authorization to remove Landmark trees.
+A Landmark tree is defined as a tree in fair or better condition which equals or exceeds 24-inches in diameter (width) measured at four feet above ground for hardwood trees, or 20-inches in diameter for softwood trees.

-If the tree you want to remove is less than the stated diameter (width) measured four feet above ground then there is no need for a permit and no paperwork is required.
-If you still have a question about your tree, please feel free to take a look at our certified city arborist page to contact an arborist with your concerns.
-If the tree you are wanting to remove is more than or equal to the stated diameter (width) then please move to step 2 to start the paperwork process for a tree removal permit.
+If the tree you want to remove is less than the stated diameter (width) measured at four feet above ground, then there is no need for a permit and no paperwork is required.
+If you still have a question about your tree, please feel free to take a look at our City Licensed Tree Care Company List to contact an arborist with your concerns.
+If the tree you are wanting to remove is more than or equal to the stated diameter (width), then please move to step 2 to start the paperwork process for a tree removal permit.